 Shanghai's got its fame as the "oriental pearl" for its prosperous modernization.
 Meanwhile, the city is also one of the headquarters which has kept numerous classical and traditional Chinese cultures that well.
-For a tour in Shanghai, it’s always regretful of not doing any shopping there, since shopping in Shanghai is an amazing way of experiencing both the old and the new of the city, and even the country.
+For a tour in Shanghai, it’s always regretful not doing any shopping there, since shopping in Shanghai is an amazing way of experiencing both the old and the new of the city, and even the country.

 Here we listed some assistive information about shopping in Shanghai, hope it will help with your joyous and memorable stay in Shanghai.

-Nanjing Road: Known as China's number one shopping street, it offers an endless variety of items from some centuries-old shops to modern fashions.
+Nanjing Road: Known as China's number one shopping street, it offers an endless variety of items from centuries-old shops to modern fashions.
 Here you can find not only almost anything you want as a shopper but also a chance to experience the culture of modern Shanghai, a great representative of modern China.

 Prosperous Nanjing Road with tons of shops.

 Huaihai Road: Equally as famous as Nanjing Road but less touristy and more upscale, Huaihai Road is popular among not just Shanghai citizens but also rich people outside the metropolis.
 Featuring top-end designers’ brands from all over the world, it is a paradise for lovers of the latest fashions from both Chinese and western.

-North Sichuan Road: Fully filled with entertainments and diversified stores along this 3.7km street, it has long been popular with the locals looking for a huge variety of good inexpensive merchandise.
+North Sichuan Road: Fully filled with entertainment and diversified stores along this 3.7km street, it has long been popular with the locals looking for a huge variety of good inexpensive merchandise.

-Middle Tibet Road: With tons of travel agencies, entertainments, restaurants and shops spreading on it, Middle Tibet Road provides tourists all kinds of delicacies, local snacks, arts, and crafts, which make it another choice for a wonderful shopping experience in town.
+Middle Tibet Road: With tons of travel agencies, entertainment, restaurants, and shops spreading on it, Middle Tibet Road provides tourists with all kinds of delicacies, local snacks, arts, and crafts, which make it another choice for a wonderful shopping experience in town.

 Yu Garden Bazaar: This area is considered the "kingdom of arts and crafts and small commodities of Shanghai", it's the best place for purchasing some classic Chinese goods such as chopsticks, mahjong sets, and various kinds of daily commodities, local arts and crafts, jade wares, and gold and silver jewelry.

 Address: #269, Middle Fangbang Road, Huangpu District, Shanghai.

-Odynovo (formerly Odyssey) client is enjoying street food in Yu Garden Bazaar.
+Odynovo client is enjoying street food in Yu Garden Bazaar.